-The two kinds of memory care homes for Tennesseans with Alzheimer’s disease or related dementia are called “assisted care living facilities” and “residential homes for the aged.”
-Both types of residences provide homelike environments for people who need help with activities of daily living (ADLs) like bathing or eating.
-Assisted care living facilities (ACLFs) are allowed to administer medical care for residents, as well as part-time nursing care and various therapies, while residential homes for the aged (RHAs) cannot provide nursing or medical care.
+In Tennessee, there are two kinds of memory care homes for people with Alzheimer’s disease or other dementias.
+There are “assisted care living facilities” and “residential homes for the aged”.
+Both types of residences provide room and board for people who need help with activities of daily living like bathing or eating.
+Assisted care living facilities are allowed to provide medical care for residents and part-time nursing care as well as various therapies.
+Residential homes for the aged cannot provide nursing or medical care.

 – Stage III or IV decubitus ulcer or exfoliative dermatitis